jzengg/lote/README.md

 # lote
 A very simple command-line templating engine in Ruby.
 Takes a template file-name, a JSON file-name and an optional output file-name as arguments.
+More documentation available in doc/index.html

 ## Supports
 * Nested looping constructs using `each`